symlex/symlex/README.md

 3. You must import `app/db/schema.sql` into your MySQL database and configure the connection in `app/config/parameters.yml`.

-Note: Running "bower", the JavaScript equivalent to composer, is not required to simplify installation (you should consider using it for your own app to keep JS libraries up-to-date).
+*Note: Running "bower", the JavaScript equivalent to composer, is not required to simplify installation.
+Yyou should consider using it for your own app to keep JS libraries up-to-date.*

 After successful installation, you can use the email address admin@example.com (or user@example.com) and the password "passwd" to log in.

 History
 -------
-This project startet as a simple Silex boilerplate, since Silex itself doesn't come with a "Standard Edition" that puts you on the right track.
-I've chosen Silex, because
+This project started as a simple Silex boilerplate, since Silex itself doesn't come with a "Standard Edition" that puts you on the right track.
+Using Silex instead of Symfony 2 (with FOSRestBundle) was recommend to me by SensioLabs (the creators of both frameworks) after complaining about serious performance deficiencies - not to mention the unnecessary complexity of certain Symfony bundles or even the bootstrap itself.

-- I want to be able to quickly build REST services with convention over configuration (no annotation magic/no extensive route configuration)
-- Symfony 2 comes with a bootstrap designed to handle even the most bloated architectures and url schemes (good for refactoring legacy applications, but no benefit for developing new, lean applications)
-- Many Symfony features are actually part of Symfony Components and don't depend on the Symfony 2 kernel

 The only thing I wasn't happy with is Pimple, the dependency injection container that comes with Silex - it feels really shabby for developers coming from Symfony 2 and makes it hard to reuse existing components developed for Symfony 2.
-If you're sharing the same experience, you might like this mix of Symfony and Silex, which aims to combine the best of both worlds.
+If you're sharing the same experience, you might like this mix of Silex and Symfony, which aims to combine the best of both worlds.

 Key Features
 ------------